marciliobbarboza2/Social-Lobby/README.md

 npm run dev
 ```

-Visit http://localhost:5173 to see your blogging space!
+Visit http://localhost:5173 to see your social media platform!

 ### Backend Setup